KacperFu/Azure-DE-Project/README.md

 2. **Data Transformation:** Azure Databricks is used for data cleaning and transformation, implementing Slowly Changing Dimension (SCD) Type 2 to create dimensions and fact tables.
 The data is organized into Bronze, Silver, and Gold layers, representing raw, cleansed, and aggregated data, respectively.

-3. **Data Loading and Reporting:** The transformed data is loaded into Azure Synapse Analytics, enabling advanced analytics and reporting.
-A Power BI dashboard is then used to visualize the insights derived from the data.
+3. **Data Loading and Reporting:** The transformed data is loaded into Power BI.
+A dashboard is then used to visualize the insights derived from the data.

 ## Features

 - **End-to-End Data Pipeline:** From data ingestion to visualization.
 - **Layered Data Architecture:** Bronze (raw), Silver (cleansed), and Gold (aggregated) layers.
 - **Data Transformation:** Implementation of SCD Type 2 for dimension tables.
-- **Advanced Analytics:** Utilization of Azure Synapse Analytics for data analysis.
 - **Interactive Reporting:** Power BI dashboard for data visualization.

 ## Prerequisites